Mao Zedong: Split from Soviet Union

-On the international front, the period was dominated by the further isolation of China.
-The Sino-Soviet split resulted in Nikita Khrushchev's withdrawal of all Soviet technical experts and aid from the country.
+The Sino-Soviet split resulted in Nikita Khrushchev's withdrawal of Soviet technical experts and aid from the country.
 The split concerned the leadership of world communism.
-The USSR had a network of Communist parties it supported; China now created its own rival network to battle it out for local control of the left in numerous countries.
+The USSR had a network of Communist parties it supported; China now created its own rival network to battle it out.
 Lorenz M. Lüthi writes: "The Sino-Soviet split was one of the key events of the Cold War, equal in importance to the construction of the Berlin Wall, the Cuban Missile Crisis, the Second Vietnam War, and Sino-American rapprochement.
 The split helped to determine the framework of the Second Cold War in general, and influenced the course of the Second Vietnam War in particular."

 The split resulted from Khrushchev's more moderate Soviet leadership after the death of Stalin in March 1953.
-Only Albania openly sided with China, thereby forming an alliance between the two countries which would last until after Mao's death in 1976.
+Only Albania openly sided with China, thereby forming an alliance between the two countries.
 Warned that the Soviets had nuclear weapons, Mao minimised the threat.
-Becker says that "Mao believed that the bomb was a 'paper tiger', declaring to Khrushchev that it would not matter if China lost 300 million people in a nuclear war: the other half of the population would survive to ensure victory".
 Struggle against Soviet revisionism and U.S. imperialism was an important aspect of Mao's attempt to direct the revolution in the right direction.

-According to historian Mingjiang Li, Mao deliberately escalated Sino-Soviet diplomatic tensions as part of his attempt to reassert his domestic political power and limit that of his rivals by showcasing his commitment to revolution and his hardline stance against what he deemed Soviet revisionism.
+In the late 1950s, Mao wrote reading notes responding to the Soviet Book Political Economy: A Textbook and essays (A Critique of Soviet Economics) responding to Stalin's Economic Problems of Socialism in the USSR.
+These texts reflect Mao's views that the USSR was becoming alienated from the masses and distorting socialist development.